 Whether you find an excuse to shop there all the time or have simply stopped in for a last-minute purchase, the odds are good that you’ve been to a Walmart.

 The modern-day department store has taken the U.S.—and much of the world—by storm since it was founded by Sam Walton back in 1962.
 From its humble beginnings in Rogers, Arkansas, the store has grown to a mega-presence, planting roots in more than 10,000 locations across over 20 countries and every continent outside Antarctica.
-And with the introduction of wholesale, retail company Sam’s Club in 1989, the Walton family has only continued to cement their presence on the shopping scene.

 But Walmart isn’t just a favorite of savvy shoppers.
 Scammers have found numerous ways to drag the company into their schemes, including Walmart email scams, Walmart online scams, and many other Walmart-related plots.